 How to Hide Your Post-Op Evidence

-Every patient is different, which means that some are eligible for both the linear and robotic FUE methods of hair restoration surgery, while others are only eligible for one or the other.
-Several factors go into choosing the linear method versus robotic FUE method, but one thing that should be decided is if you would like to keep your hair long throughout the process or if you prefer a short cut.
-Either way, we have some tips on how to hide your post-op evidence.
+Every patient is different.
+This means that some are eligible for both the linear and robotic FUE methods of hair restoration surgery.
+However, others are only eligible for one or the other.
+Several factors go into choosing the linear method versus robotic FUE method.
+One thing that should be decided is if you would like to keep your hair long throughout the process or if you prefer a short cut.
+Either way, we have some tips on how to hide hair restoration surgery evidence.

-The linear strip hair restoration is the best option for patients who have long hair, don’t plan on ever wearing their hair military-grade short, and don’t want to see surgical evidence in the short term.
+The linear strip hair restoration is the best option for patients who have long hair.
+These patients don’t plan on ever wearing their hair military-grade shorta nd don’t want to see surgical evidence in the short term.
 Our surgeons lift a section of hair on the back of the head, tape and trim the hair only in this area, take a strip of skin and follicles, and then suture the incision, which is easily covered by the hair.
 This method doesn’t alter how the front looks.

 The ARTAS® robotic hair restoration, also referred to as Follicular Unit Extraction or “FUE,” on the other hand, is for patients who prefer to wear their hair very short.
 In most cases, it’s required to shave the patient’s entire head before surgery, allowing the robot to “see” the follicles.
 Right after surgery, the back of the head will be red and have scabbing, but this goes away within 5-7 days.
 After the first week, the need for hiding the evidence of surgery depends on how fast your hair grows as well as the color of your hair and skin.
 As the hair grows longer, the harvested area becomes easier to cover.

-At Anderson Center for Hair, a member of our surgical team will wrap your head before you leave the office, so it’s not exposed to air and bacteria.
+At Anderson Center for Hair, a member of our surgical team will wrap your head before you leave the office.
+Hence, your head will not be exposed to air and bacteria.
 A loose, structured hat can go over that covering to hide the “haircut” as well as any redness, scabbing, or bruising.

 If you’re planning on the robotic FUE method, consider buzzing your hair short 2 weeks before the surgery.
 When it’s time for surgery, the surgeons will buzz it again, so if you take a week off of work for recovery, there will be no evidence of surgery upon returning to work as you will have the same haircut you had a couple of weeks ago.
 If time allows you can gradually transition your hair style to a shorter and shorter style so the change is less drastic to others.